erwanlc/dumbdatascience/_posts/2017-01-13-Data-Science-For-Dummies.md

 ### Complications
 The principal issue of the supervised machine learning is that you need to have some data with already some results you want.
 These results can be sometimes difficult to find.
-Moreover, it is not always possible to predict what we want, there is a high probability that for our parrots example, the computer won't be able to find if the parrot is smart or not thanks to the other information we have and in this case, we will probably need to find some additional data, delete some useless variables or (re)make some feature engineering.re)faire du feature engineering.
+Moreover, it is not always possible to predict what we want, there is a high probability that for our parrots example, the computer won't be able to find if the parrot is smart or not thanks to the other information we have and in this case, we will probably need to find some additional data, delete some useless variables or (re)make some feature engineering.

 # Conclusion